wiorz/CSI_1430_Gp_Proj/README.md

 	   2. Swtich to Master
 	   3. Select "Choose a branch to merge into Master"

-	Note: yes, you'd need to switch back and forth to your branch and master many times if you have lots of small updates.
+	Note: yes, you'd need to switch back and forth to your branch and
+	master every time.

 6. Push to origin to Master

 7. Don't forget to switch back to your branch!!!

-Note: Always select "Bring my changes to ***[your branch]***" when switching branches.
+Note: Always select "Bring my changes to *[your branch]*" when switching branches.
 And ALWAYS commit and update your branch first!